 This is a guide for personal branding, but that doesn’t mean everyone who reads it will start to change their life today.
 People need inspiring stories, practical stories from the real world.
 This is why, most people turn to writing about their success story.
 It’s not a way to brag or make a quick buck, but it’s a genuine contribution to inspiring other people.

 So if you’re good at writing or storytelling, you should consider sharing your experience with personal branding.
 Not only is it profitable, but it’s a good way of getting exposure and adding to your contribution to the field.
-That’s the point of personal branding after all; Becoming a pioneer in your field.
+That’s the point of personal branding to build your personal image and promote your abilities as a professional.

 The Value of Personal Branding